federicodiazgerstner/typescript-cli-filter-tool/README.md

 ## Sample Data Source (`properties.json`)

-Make sure to have a `properties.json` file in the root directory with sample property data:
+Make sure to have a `properties.json` file in the root directory with sample property data (or feel free to use the current one in the repo):

 ```json
 [